 Businesses which are to begin repaying rents will be able to make monthly instalments to ease cashflow, which can be arranged with the Council.
 We are here to support and help you as we emerge from lockdown restrictions.

 If you have any questions about this, please email us at: email@example.com.

 Commercial Waste Services

-We are still here to support and assist you.
-If you have any concerns, please contact us by email on firstname.lastname@example.org and we will get back to you as soon as possible.
+We know many business operations are impacted by Covid-19 and your waste collection requirements may now be different.
+If you are still operating and receiving a commercial waste collection you will be invoiced as normal.
+If you are not operating or require changes to your contract, please contact us by email on firstname.lastname@example.org and we will get back to you as soon as possible.

 Council funded support from the Portobello Business Centre (PBC)If you need business advice you can book a telephone call/meeting with one of PBC’s business advisors.
 You will also be able to book a Skype call so there is no need to attend at their office.
 Please call on: 020 7460 5050 to discuss, or visit the Portobello Business Centre website.

 RBKC Supply ChainThe RBKC Supply Chain will continue to offer the following services during the COVID-19 pandemic, such as brokering opportunities with buyers as and when they arise, critical review of any tenders by a tendering specialist prior to submission.
 More information about the project can be found at the RBKC Supply Chain website, or contact:

 Tel: 07891 165 207